Sortix volatile manual

 non-zero will fail with

-int- The asynchronous pending error (an errno(3) value).
+EPERM.
+(Described in if(4)) SO_ERRORint- The asynchronous pending error (an errno(3) value).
 Cleared to 0 when read.
 This option can only be read.
 (Described in if(4))

-int- The socket protocol (
+SO_PROTOCOLint- The socket protocol (

-int- How many bytes the receive queue can use (default is 64 pages, max 4096 pages).
+IPPROTO_PING).
+This option can only be read.
+(Described in if(4)) SO_RCVBUFint- How many bytes the receive queue can use (default is 64 pages, max 4096 pages).
 (Described in if(4))

-int- Whether binding to the any address on a port doesn't conflict with binding to another address and the same port, if both sockets have this option set and the user binding the second socket is the same that bound the first socket or the user binding the second socket has superuser privileges.
+SO_REUSEADDRint- Whether binding to the any address on a port doesn't conflict with binding to another address and the same port, if both sockets have this option set and the user binding the second socket is the same that bound the first socket or the user binding the second socket has superuser privileges.
 (Described in if(4))

-int- How many bytes the send queue can use (default is 64 pages, max 4096 pages).
+SO_SNDBUFint- How many bytes the send queue can use (default is 64 pages, max 4096 pages).
 (Described in if(4))

-int- The socket type (
+SO_TYPEint- The socket type (

-).
+SOCK_DGRAM).
 This option can only be read.
 (Described in if(4))

 IMPLEMENTATION NOTES